 It's free to enter and the entire visit takes about an hour.
 Make sure you read my SF City Hall page for tips on finding all the hidden gems within this beautiful San Francisco attraction.

 After your visit to City Hall, walk south on Van Ness Street to Hayes Street.
 This is where you will find several restaurants and cafes in Hayes Valley.

-After you finish at Arlequin, take the 21 bus up to Alamo Square.
-Pick the bus up near the corner of Hayes Street and Gough (you'll need to cross Gough Street).
+After you finish lunch in Hayes Valley, take the 21 bus up to Alamo Square.
+Pick the bus up near the corner of Hayes Street and Gough.
 Take it up the hill to Hayes and Pierce Streets.

 The minute you step off the bus, you will realize why you are here.
 The view from this angle of the Painted Ladies of Alamo Square with downtown San Francisco in the background is amazing.